Summer Car Hacks Every Driver Should Know

 Spending time in the sun is just as bad for your car as it is for you, as sun damage can cause paint and interiors to fade.
 To prevent problems, park in a garage when possible and invest in a sunshade.

-Now that you’ve got these summer car hacks under your belt, find out the surprising ways you’re wasting money on your car.
+Now that you’ve got these summer car hacks under your belt, find out the surprising car repairs you’ve probably wasted money on.